Mautic Bounty Programme

 • Fully covered by automated tests

-• Prepared in a reasonable timeframe
+• Prepared in a reasonable time frame including timely responses to feedback

 • Resolving the linked issue in its entirety

-We want to attract quality contributions only.
+Mautic wants to attract quality contributions only.
 For general guidelines about what's expected in pull requests to Mautic core, see more info here.

 2. Search for issues with attached bounties: